nanas13580/Chorthippus-TFG-Marta/README.md

   ```bash
   source venv/bin/activate
   ```

 5. Download the packages

    ```bash
    pip install pandas biopython
    ```
-Note: The data_chortippus folder is included in the .gitignore file, so it is not tracked by Git.
-You must add the necessary files manually.

 6. You can now run the script using Python:

  ```bash
   python analyse_snp.py
   ```

-## Notes

-This project requires a Python environment with the following libraries: pandas, biopython, etc.